 Six Ways to Get Your Child Organized

 1.)
 Help them decide what to keep and throw away.
 A good lesson to learn early — you can’t keep everything, especially as you get older.
-Let them make the final decisions about toys, artwork, clothing, etc., and work as a team to decide what goes into self storage, what gets donated, and what gets thrown away.
+Let them make the final decisions about toys, artwork, clothing, etc., and work as a team to decide what goes into storage units, what gets donated, and what gets thrown away.

 This approach gives the child ownership in the process and frees up space without positioning yourself as “the bad guy.”